appeler/clean-names/README.md

 ### Clean Names

 Takes a csv file with column 'Name' (containing 'dirty names.'
-For instance, lastname firstname.) and returns all the columns of the original csv file + 'uniqid', 'FirstName', 'MiddleInitial/Name', 'LastName', 'RomanNumeral', 'Title', 'Suffix'.
+For instance, some names may have lastname firstname, others firstname lastname, yet others middlename, lastname, firstname) and returns all the columns of the original csv file + 'uniqid', 'FirstName', 'MiddleInitial/Name', 'LastName', 'RomanNumeral', 'Title', 'Suffix'.
 By default, it takes out duplicate names.

 #### License